ckan/ckanext-xloader/README.md

 Controls whether or not a resource requires a Validation Schema to be present from the ckanext-validation plugin to be XLoadered.

+## Data Dictionary Fields

+#### strip_extra_white

+This plugin adds the `Strip Extra Leading and Trailing White Space` field to Data Dictionary fields.
+This controls whether or not to trim whitespace from data values prior to inserting into the database.
+Default for each field is `True` (it will trim whitespace).

 ## Developer installation

 To install XLoader for development, activate your CKAN virtualenv and in